 By offsetting each cluster flat block, the pedestrian street is divided up into a series of routes and squares, each with a different character and composition.
 This environment is reinforced with an extensive landscaping scheme that includes a mixture of hard and soft finishes and planting throughout.

 The proposal embraces a 1.5m level change between the existing campus and site by introducing a generous set of entrance steps, with an integrated accessible ramp, terraced seating and planting.
 This key transition space condition is framed with a horizontal canopy that extends out from a new communal reception and security building.
-The canopy acts as a portal between the existing academic buildings and new residential quarter, and provides an enhanced arrival experience to the campus as a whole when entering from Fern Barrow to the West.
+The canopy acts as a portal between the existing academic buildings and new residential quarters and provides an enhanced arrival experience to the campus as a whole when entering from Fern Barrow to the West.

 High Quality On-Campus Living for Students

 This project represents the university’s ongoing commitment to provide students with well-suited student accommodation that helps foster a friendly, caring environment for students…We are very pleased with the project, from its inception to handover, and the Halls perfectly complement our existing Campus buildings in scale, function and sustainability.
 Tom Marshall, Head of Campus Services at AUB